MotoJr-cmd/pitchside_helper/README.md

 [ ] Phase 3: The Overlay - Launching the borderless, transparent HUD for real-time match viewing.

-[ ] Phase 4: Predictive Analytics - Real-time "Next Play" probability based on player positioning.
+[ ] Phase 4: Predictive Analytics - Real-time Next Play probability based on player positioning.

 📝 License
 This project is licensed under the GNU GPLv3.